Система Orphus

 From the top of the crater you will see a bright acid lake.
 Then you will have a snack at the place with a beautiful view of Vilyuchinsky and Mutnovsky volcanoes.

-On this day you can relax in the thermal pool or take one of the helicopter excursions (extra charge).
+On this day you can take one of the helicopter excursions (extra charge).
 You can fly to the Geysers valley that is the famous UNESCO world heritage site.
 Or you can visit the Kuril lake, where dozens of bears arrange salmon fishing.
 See the detailed description of helicopter tours in the "Common question" section.

 After returning from the helicopter excursion you will go towards the village of Milkovo (280 km, 3-4 hours).
 On the route you will stop in Sokoch village to have lunch in the cafe (extra charge).